Economy of South Sudan: Agriculture

 Smallholder farming accounts for 80 percent of the country's cereal production.
-Unfortunately, these farmers face a number of constraints, due to high transport costs, unavailability of agricultural inputs, and underdeveloped agricultural extension services.
+Unfortunately, these farmers face a number of constraints due to high transport costs, unavailability of agricultural inputs, and underdeveloped agricultural extension services.
 Instead of investing resources into developing the kind of agricultural extension services that could help smallholder production, however, the government has chosen to focus on large-scale, private sector-led industrial agricultural schemes as a way to boost food production.

 Donor countries promote the idea that industrial farming is the key to improved food security in South Sudan.
 The United States Agency for International Development (USAID), for example, is working with Citibank, the IFC, the Corporate Council on Africa, and others to help the country market its resources and attract private capital in key sectors, including agriculture.

 This investment is intended to stimulate rural development and generate employment opportunities, increase food productivity, provide government institutions with new and sustainable sources of revenue, and help to diversify the economy.
 There is some concern, however, that a small transnational elite will benefit at the expense of the rural poor if the country's arable land is used to grow food for foreign populations, while simultaneously pushing communities onto increasingly marginal lands.
 This could create the potential for more food insecurity, instability, social unrest and conflict.

 Nina Pedersen, manager of Norwegian People's Aid (NPA)'s Civil Society Development Project is concerned that in the rush to attract foreign investment for South Sudan not enough attention was paid as to whether the people negotiating the terms really knew the value of the land they were selling.
 According to the NPA, prior to South Sudan's declaration of Independence, beginning in 2007, private interests sought or secured 5.15 million hectares of land in the agriculture, biofuels, forestry, carbon credit, and ecotourism sectors—equivalent to more than eight percent of South Sudan's total land area.

 One of the largest firms involved is the Egyptian private equity firm Citadel Capital, which has leased 259,500 acres for farming.
 This plantation has provided little local employment, being mostly run by Zimbabweans.
 A Ugandan conglomerate called the Madhvani Group has also entered into a preliminary agreement with the government of South Soudan to revitalize a government-owned sugar plantation and processing facility in Mangala Payam.
 This plantation would cover 10,000 ha of prime riverfront property along the Nile, about 70 kilometers north of Juba.
 According to the paramount chief in Mangala, the community has not been involved in any of the investment negotiations.

-Concerns about foreign exploitation has led organizations such as OI and NPA to urge a moratorium on new land deals until a better framework is established.
+Concerns about foreign exploitation have led organizations such as OI and NPA to urge a moratorium on new land deals until a better framework is established.